Royal Brecknockshire Militia: Cardwell Reforms

 Because there had been no regular regiment affiliated with these counties, the 2nd Warwickshire was arbitrarily assigned.
-The Brigade Dept was established at Brecon.
+The Brigade Depot was established at Brecon.
 The affiliation was not entirely popular: the Town Council of Monmouth was afraid that it would lose business if the Monmouth LI's annual training moved to Brecon.

 The militia now came under the War Office rather than their county lords lieutenant and battalions had a large cadre of permanent staff (about 30).
 Around a third of the recruits and many young officers went on to join the Regular Army.

 Following the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned places in an order of battle to Militia units serving Regular units in an 'Active Army' and a 'Garrison Army'.
 The Royal Brecon Rifles' assigned war station was with the Garrison Army in the Pembroke defences.

 In August 1876 the regiment was amalgamated once more, this time with the Royal Radnor Rifles to form the Royal South Wales Borderers Militia (remaining a rifle regiment), with its headquarters at Brecon.